cepthomas/Wavicler/README.md

 Tool for manipulating and slicing audio waves.
 The general idea is to use it to chop up pieces of audio into chunks that can be used in a music production DAW.
-The selection can be by sample, time, or beats (with user supplied BPM).
-Note that internally everything is stored as sample index.
+The selection can be by sample, time, or beats (based on user supplied BPM).
+Note that internally everything is referenced by sample index.

 Caveats:
 - Everything internal is 32 bit fp 44100Hz.